fjod/Reinforced-wiki/Entities.md

 Try to achieve the state when only *particular services in partucilar assemblies* have write access to the entity.

-E.g. you can move your entities related to some business functionality into separate assembly and then close setters and constructor witn `internal` modifier. `internal` modifier is not a problem for majority of ORMs, so by restricting entity of unwanted modifications and opening it for reading you significantly reduce number of suspicios things happening in your system.
+E.g. you can move your entities related to some business functionality into separate assembly and then close setters and constructor witn `internal` modifier. `internal` modifier is not a problem for majority of ORMs, so by restricting entity from unwanted modifications and opening it for reading you significantly reduce number of suspicious things happening in your system.

 ```csharp
 public class GoodEntity